Arnache/PNGImg/manual.md

 ## Endianness of 16 bits per channel images

 If you only use images with at most 8 bits per channel (i.e. R,G,B,Gray,Alpha channels take values from 0 to at most 255, i.e. encoded on one byte) then you do not need to read this paragraph.
 Otherwise, if your want to save a 16 bits per channel image, the constructor of PNGImg determines the endianness of your system and stores it in the boolean `PNGImg.big_endian`.
 The data will be (de/en)coded to/from the memory according to this bool.
-You are allowed to change its value if you want to invert/enforce an endianness (prior to the call of Load() or Save(); they will --not-- modify the value of the bool).
+You are allowed to change its value if you want to invert/enforce an endianness (prior to the call of loadImage() or saveImage(); they will --not-- modify the value of the bool).

 ## Support of text comments